USEPA/emf/EMF/deploy/doc/guides/cost/ch4_control_strategy_manager.md

 A control strategy creator and the EMF Administrator can remove control strategies from CoST.
 Strategies should be removed with caution, because there is no 'undo' for this operation.

 **Step 3-5: Remove Control Strategies.**  Click the **Select** checkbox next to one of the strategies and then click `Remove`.
 As an example, select the strategy you just copied in the previous subsection.
-When prompted to confirm removal of the control strategy, click `Yes`.
-The selected strategy will be removed from the table of strategies in the Control Strategy Manager.
+When prompted to confirm removal of the control strategy, the user can select whether to remove output datasets associated with the strategy that they would like to remove.
+The first check box is to remove the following output data: Strategy results, messages, and summaries assocated with the control strategy that is being deleted.
+The second check box is to removed the controlled inventories associated with the control strategy that is being deleted.
+Check both check boxes, so that all datasets created by the control strategy are cleaned up when the strategy is deleted.
+The selected strategy and output datasets will be removed from the table of strategies in the Control Strategy Manager.

 *Note that if you select more than one control strategy before clicking `Remove`, all of the selected strategies will be removed.*